mtfishman/SymbolicArrays.jl/README.md

 One goal will be to visualize an expression tree/directed acyclic graph (DAG) of tensor operations:
 1. using `AbstractTrees.print_tree` from [AbstractTrees.jl](https://github.com/JuliaCollections/AbstractTrees.jl).
-This will require creating a `SymbolicTensorsAbstractTreesExt` with overloads of `AbstractTrees.children` in terms of the arguments and `AbstractTrees.nodevalue` in terms of the operation (i.e. `*` or `+`).
+This will require creating a `SymbolicArraysAbstractTreesExt` with overloads of `AbstractTrees.children` in terms of the arguments and `AbstractTrees.nodevalue` in terms of the operation (i.e. `*` or `+`).
 See [SimpleExpressionsAbstractTreesExt](https://github.com/jverzani/SimpleExpressions.jl/blob/main/ext/SimpleExpressionsAbstractTreesExt.jl) as a reference, and